hurtn/ranger-migration/deployment.md

 -  dbschema: Database schema, usually dbo
 -  hdiclusters: comma separated list of server names which will be used to extract the policies via the Ranger API.
 To this name "-int.azurehdinsight.net" is added to complete the endpoint details.
 -  basestorageendpoint: This is the filesystem endpoint of the target storage location e.g. https://[storage_accoount].dfs.core.windows.net/[container]
--  HiveDatabaseConnxStr: This is the database connection string to the Hive metastore
+-  HiveDatabaseConnxStr: This is the connection string to the Hive metastore using SQLAlchemy format e.g. user:password@FQDN_or_IP:port
 -  ScheduleStoreAppSetting: How frequently the Apply policies application will run in NCRONTAB expression format i.e. {second} {minute} {hour} {day} {month} {day-of-week} so every 5 minutes would be 0 */5 * * * *
 -  ScheduleApplyAppSetting: How frequently the Apply policies application will run in NCRONTAB expression format i.e. {second} {minute} {hour} {day} {month} {day-of-week} so every 5 minutes would be 0 */5 * * * *
 -  SPNID: Service principal client ID (only required if using a service principal vs Fn app identity to set ACL permissions)